praneethravuri/connexion/README.md

 ### Search Queries

-1. Display all users, posts they made, and community details of the posts
+1. User Engagement Overview: Displaying User Posts and Community Associations

-    In the admin page, under the user engagement tab, the admin has the ability to view a list of all users of the website.
-On clicking a user, all the posts made by that user are shown.
-Along with the posts, the details of the communities of which the posts are a part, are also shown.
+    In the admin section, under the user engagement tab, administrators can browse a comprehensive list of all website users.
+Upon selecting a user, the interface displays all posts created by that user.
+Furthermore, it reveals detailed information about the communities related to these posts.

-    This search query utilizes the posts, users, and the communities collections.
-First, all users are retrieved and shown in the form of a table.
-On clicking a particular user, all the posts made by that user are shown in the middle table.
-For each post, its community of which it is a part is added to a set.
-From this, we get a list of all communities the user is a part of, and the details of all those communities are shown in the last table.
+    This query integrates the posts, users, and communities collections effectively.
+Initially, all users are listed in a table format.
+When an admin clicks on a specific user, the system retrieves and displays all posts made by that user in a central table.
+The communities associated with each post are compiled into a set, enabling the system to gather and display details about all communities the user has interacted with.
+These community details are then shown in a concluding table, providing a holistic view of user engagement across different community spaces.

     <p align="center">
     <img src="./documentation-images/search_query_1.png" />
     </p>

-2. Display all the posts made by a user with the communities the posts are a part of

-    In the profile page of the user, under user activity, all the posts made by the user and the communities the posts are a part of are shown.
-This search query utilizes all three collections: posts, users, and communities.
-First, the user's details are retrieved, and using the posts collection and communities collection, all of the user's contributions are shown in the user activity section.
+2. Overview of Community Engagement Analytics on the Admin Dashboard

+    In the admin page, under the community activity tab, the admin can view a list of all communities registered on the website.
+By selecting a specific community, the admin can see all the posts associated with that community displayed.
+Alongside the posts, a statistical panel provides insights into the total number of posts made within the selected community and the number of unique contributors.

+    This search query leverages the communities, posts, and users collections.
+Initially, all communities are listed for selection.
+Upon selecting a community, the system fetches and displays all posts from that community.
+Concurrently, it calculates the total number of posts and identifies unique users who have contributed, effectively summarizing the engagement within the community.
+This information is organized into a visually structured layout with separate sections for community selection, post details, and statistical data, enhancing the admin's ability to monitor and analyze community interactions.

     <p align="center">
     <img src="./documentation-images/search_query_2.png" />